MrDalo/frontend-testing-framework/README.md

 - Descriptive Test Names: Use descriptive names for your test cases to clearly indicate what is being tested.
 - Arrange-Act-Assert Pattern: Structure your tests using the Arrange-Act-Assert pattern to make them more readable.
-- Mock External Dependencies: Use libraries like jest.mock() to mock API calls and other external dependencies.
+- Mock External Dependencies: Use commands like vitest.mock() to mock API calls and other external dependencies.
 - Test Edge Cases and Error Handling
 - Setup and Teardown: Use beforeEach() and afterEach() to set up and clean up before and after tests.